ddnexus/pagy/docs/api/calendar/units.md

 | `:order`  | Order of pagination: it can be`:asc` or `:desc`                                                           | `:asc`  |
 | `:format` | String containing the `strftime` extendable format used for labelling (each subclass has its own default) |         |

-**Notice**: For the `Pagy::Calendar::Quarter` the `:format` variable can contain a non-standard `%q` format which is substituted with the quarter (1-4).
+**Notice**: For the `Pagy::Calendar::Quarter` the `:format` option can contain a non-standard `%q` format which is substituted with the quarter (1-4).

-## DEFAULT variables
+## DEFAULT options

-The calendar defaults are not part of the `Pagy::DEFAULT` variables.
-Each subclass has its own `Pagy::Calendar::*::DEFAULT` variable hash that you can set independently.
+The calendar defaults are not part of the `Pagy::DEFAULT` options.
+Each subclass has its own `Pagy::Calendar::*::DEFAULT` option hash that you can set independently.
 See the pagy initializer file for details.

 ## Attribute Readers